JeschkeLab/DeerLab/docsrc/source/uncertainty.rst

 After fitting experimental data with a distance distribution, a background, and a modulation depth, it is important to assess the uncertainty (i.e. the error) in the fitted parameters.

 DeerLab provides uncertainty estimates for all parameters in the form of confidence intervals (CIs).
-They can be calculated in two ways: either using the curvature matrix, or using bootstrap.
+They can be calculated in two ways: either using the covariance matrix, or using bootstrap.
 The first method is fast, but is not entirely accurate, whereas bootstrap is much slower, but more robust.

-Curvature matrix CIs
+Covariance CIs
 ------------------------------------------

 Along with every fit, functions like ``fitsignal`` return confidence intervals for the fitted parameters and the fitted distributions.
 For example,